pallet/alembic/README.md

 modify the classpath.

 This means you can use lein and pomegranate without their dependencies interfering with your project classpath.
-The only dependencies added are classlojure and dynapath - both smallish libraries (though I wish classlojure didn't depend on useful, which is rather a large dependency for the one function it uses from the library).
+The only dependencies added are classlojure and dynapath - both small libraries with no transitive dependencies.

 ## Project Dependency